Gaurav-2001/Gaurav-2001/README.md

 <br> <br>

 ## 👨‍🎓 About Me
-#### Hello, I'm Gaurav Pagare currently pursuing my Bachelors in Information Technology.
-I Like to learn and explore various new and popular tools and technologies.
+### *Hello,👋 I'm Gaurav Pagare currently pursuing my Bachelors in Information Technology.
+I Like to learn and explore various new and popular tools and technologies.* 👨‍💻

 ## 🚀 Techinical Skills